 The local match agreement reflects this limitation.
 This restriction does not apply to transfers or certifications from public entities.

-C-408.a: For-Profit Entity Restrictions
+C-408.a: For-Profit-Entity Restrictions

 Boards must inform staff members that Texas Labor Code §301.021(c) prohibits TWC from accepting private donations from for-profit entities that have either of the following: